Paul Maley’s SPACE DEBRIS PAGE

 2008 PRESSURE SPHERE

-Discoverd in Mexico (location not known) this object is in private hands.
+Discovered in Mexico (location not known) this object is in private hands.
 It has sustained damage at both ends.
-Source: http://www.openminds.tv/the-space-balls-a-case-of-mistaken-identity-854/

 A single pressure sphere on display.
 Credit: Open Minds Production.